adrielkuek/Imantics.io/README.md

 ### DataSet

-Consists of 2,000 images curated from actual users' mobile phone gallery.
+Consists of 2,000 images curated from actual users' mobile phone gallery. <br />
 Note: dataset is not uploaded due to massive size